MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Statements.md

 The fail statement ends execution of an operation and returns an error value to the caller.
-It consists of the keyword `fail`, followed by a string interpolation and a terminating semicolon.
+It consists of the keyword `fail`, followed by a string and a terminating semicolon.
-The interpolated string is returned to the classical driver as the error message.
+The string is returned to the classical driver as the error message.

 There is no restriction on the number of fail statements within an operation.
 The compiler may emit a warning if statements follow a fail statement within